engycz/RFID-Tag-Guide/README.md

    * These tags contain a unique ID that is not encrypted (called the UID)
    * In most cases UID is fixed (not-changable).
 Some "hackable" rfid tags allow you to set the UID to anything you want
 * Blocks (Encrypted)
    * MiFare tags also contain "Blocks" of data.
-Each block contains info about the spool, such as Material, Color, Manufacturing Date, etc. See [Tag stucture](#tag-stucture) section for details
+Each block contains info about the spool, such as Material, Color, Manufacturing Date, etc. See [Tag Documentation](#tag-documentation) section for details
    * The blocks are encrypted, meaning that you need to have a KEY to decipher them
    * Each block is encrypted with a different key
 * Encryption Keys